 13.4 These regulations were established in accordance with article 10 of the by-laws by the board on 10 December 2009 and are entered into force immediately.

-The Board of Directors of the Corporate Governance Foundation.
+The Board of Directors of the Corporate Governance Institute.